GoInterject/GoInterject.github.io/bApps/InterjectTraining/Budget/BudgetChangeQuery_ReviewDateSummary.md

 ## Overview

-**Purpose**: This tab of the tool provides a summarized view of the budget amounts across account groupings, up to their own Review Date timestamps.
+**Purpose**: This tab of the Budget Change Query tool provides a summarized view of the budget amounts across account groupings up to their own Review Date timestamps.

 **Filter Options**:

 * **Year** - *Optional*.
 Blank defaults to next Budget Year.
 Needs to be in YYYY format
 * **District/Grouping** - *Optional*.
-Blank defaults to all districts you have rights to.
+Blank defaults to all districts in your rights.
 Allows individual district, district ranges, or groupings
 * **Currency** - *Required*.
 Options are USD or CAD
 * **Exclude IC** - *Required*.
 Drop-down options are FALSE or TRUE.
-If set to TRUE, then In-terCompany accounts are removed from the pull
+If set to TRUE, then InterCompany accounts are removed from the pull

 ![](/images/WCNTraining/Budget/BudChangeQuery_ReviewDateSummary_Fullview.png)